Updated: Jun 25

 Commenting on your friend's weight loss is a common conversation starter

 The media is flooded with the latest wellness trends and let's be real... it's tempting to at least try them.

-Women are praised and complimented when they stick to a diet as if it's a badge of determination we can proudly strut.
+People are praised and complimented when they stick to a diet and are admired for their "self control."

 1. Not eating after 8 pm.

 There's advice circling out there about not eating late at night.